-Last week, contentgroup presented at the Local Government Communication Professionals Summit in Melbourne alongside Neryl East Communications.
+In May 2018, contentgroup presented at the Local Government Communication Professionals Summit in Melbourne alongside Neryl East Communications.
 Held annually, the event assists local governments and councils to approach their communication efficiently and effectively at a time when technology is changing rapidly.

 To prepare for the event, we conducted qualitative research on the state of digital communication in local governments.
 Our findings show that though they might be small, there’s a lot that we as communicators can learn from them.

 Here are our main observations from looking at more than 25 local governments and councils around Australia.